-We utilized COMSOL Multiphysics® (formerly MATLAB) to perform a one-dimensional analysis of the thermal response of a unit area section of a Moss Sphere (assumed flat) in which fire (R1) is contacting the steel weather cover (R2), followed by serial resistances representing the air gap (R3) between the cover and the aluminum foil covering the insulation, the aluminum foil (R4) covering the insulation, the insulation (R5), and the inner aluminum tank wall (R6) - which is in contact with LNG (R7).
+We utilized COMSOL Multiphysics® (formerly MATLAB) to perform a onedimensional analysis of the thermal response of a unit area section of a Moss Sphere (assumed flat) in which fire (R1) is contacting the steel weather cover (R2), followed by serial resistances representing the air gap (R3) between the cover and the aluminum foil covering the insulation, the aluminum foil (R4) covering the insulation, the insulation (R5), and the inner aluminum tank wall (R6) - which is in contact with LNG (R7).

-piping connecting the cargo tanks to additional relief valves are required to be locked open when the ship is in service.
+19 We are informed that all current LNG carriers utilize piping interconnecting all of the LNG tanks on the vessel in order to collect LNG boil off gas for propulsion and that all valves in said interconnected piping connecting the cargo tanks to additional relief valves are required to be locked open when the ship is in service .
 As a result, actual relieving capacity may exceed that prescribed by Equation (1).
 While this may be true, we believe that the current regulatory practice deserves careful review, since it is not clear whether relief valve capacity placed on external piping (as opposed to the tank itself) is authorized, or whether any such additional piping is designed to allow the boil-off gas flow rates that could occur if the vessel were exposed to severe, even multiple-tank, fire engulfment.